 The second ‘problem’ is the Burmese alphabet.
 Your phone won’t display the Myanmar language, nor will you be able to type something in Burmese.
 For this you need to install Zawgyi fonts, new keyboards and change the core of your phone.
 A little too much work if you’re staying in Myanmar for only a few weeks.

 But then there are a few applications that can help you out.
-There are two apps I use a lot myself (even with a Myanmar boyfriend, aka my personal translator).
+There are two apps I use a lot myself.
 They are both available in the App Store and Google Play:

 Simply Learn Burmese